-- Once your senior school year has begun, you may take 5 "official" visits (where the university pays for any/all of your trip) to college campuses. - o These 5 visits must be to different campuses. - You may go to any campus "unofficially" (where you pay for all your expenses) as many times as you like, and at any point in the selection process...during any year of school. - Be sure to take a copy of the list of questions with you, to cover all your bases. - Keep a journal/notes of your visits. - Write down your impressions of each place. - What you liked, didn't like, etc. - Put down as many details as possible, so that you can compare the campuses after you've visited a number of them. - Remember, you are choosing the place where you want to be happy for the next 4 years of your life! - It can be very "romantic" to be recruited by having college coaches paying all this attention to you. - o Be sure to get your questions answered, and keep your eyes and ears open to what is best for you! - If you decide you're really not interested in a particular school and the coach continues to call you, please tell him/her you're not interested.
-It's a difficult thing to do, but it will save both of you time in the long run. - There are two "signing" periods for scholarships if you are offered one. - o Early (November) and late (April).
-There are pros and cons to both. - If you take your visits early and are sure of your decision, then by all means, sign early!
-It takes a load of pressure off your shoulders in the spring semester! - Some coaches may say to wait....they may have more scholarship money available in the spring semester to offer.
-This is a gamble.....maybe they will, maybe they won't....it's not always a guarantee. - Some coaches may offer a full scholarship (room/board/tuition/fees/books)...others may offer a partial scholarship, which can include any of those segments. - Division I and II schools offer athletic scholarships, Division III only has academic scholarships. - o If you are not sure, then do wait 'til the spring.
-Give yourself more time to think over the decision, and make the one that's right for you. - Your High School guidance counselor can help you through this process, too. - S/he can help you with financial aid information. - Getting your test scores, etc sent to places before your official visits, and may also have resources to tell you about the academic reputations of the schools you're looking at.
+Once your senior school year has begun, you may take 5 "official" visits (where the university pays for any/all of your trip) to college campuses.
+These 5 visits must be to different campuses.
+You may go to any campus "unofficially" (where you pay for all your expenses) as many times as you like, and at any point in the selection process...during any year of school.
+Be sure to take a copy of the list of questions with you, to cover all your bases.
+Keep a journal/notes of your visits....write down your impressions of each

-0 Don't be afraid to ask questions and get help! the best decision for yourself!
-The more informed you are, the more easily you're going to make
+- place....what you liked, didn't like, etc. Put down as many details as possible, so that you can compare the campuses after you've visited a number of them.
+Remember, you are choosing the place where you want to be happy for the next 4 years of your life! - It's very "romantic" to be recruited....having college coaches paying all this attention to you.
+Be sure to get your questions answered, and keep your eyes and ears open to what is best for you! - If you decide you're really not interested in a particular school and the coach continues to call you, please tell him/her you're not interested.
+It's a difficult thing to do, but it will save both of you time in the long run.
+If the coach gets mad or says mean things to you for not wanting to join his/her program, then it probably confirms that you didn't want to swim for this person anyway! - There are two "signing" periods for scholarships if you are offered one.....early (November) and late (April).
+There are pros and cons to both....if you take your visits early and are sure of your decision, then by all means, sign early!
+It takes a load of pressure off your shoulders in the spring semester!
+Some coaches may say to wait....they may have more scholarship money available in the spring semester to offer.
+This is a gamble.....maybe they will, maybe they won't.....it's not always a guarantee.
+Some coaches may offer a full scholarship (room/board/tuition/fees/books)...others may offer a partial scholarship, which can include any of those segments.
+Division I and II schools offer athletic scholarships, Division III only has academic scholarships.
+If you are not sure, then do wait 'til the spring.
+Give yourself more time to think over the decision, and make the one that's right for you. - Your High School guidance counselor can help you through this process, too.....s/he can help you with financial aid information, getting your test scores, etc sent to places before your official visits, and may also have resources to tell you about the academic reputations of the schools you're looking at.
+Don't be afraid to ask questions and get help!
+The more informed you are, the more easily you're going to make the best decision for yourself!